vtex-apps/minicart/docs/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors)

+:warning: Minicart block has been deprecated in favor of Minicart v2 which can be customized using the blocks defined by [Product List](https://vtex.io/docs/app/vtex.product-list) and [Checkout Summary](https://vtex.io/docs/app/vtex.checkout-summary).
+If you’re still using the former version, you can find its documentation here: [Minicart v1 documentation](https://github.com/vtex-apps/minicart/blob/383d7bbd3295f06d1b5854a0add561a872e1515c/docs/README.md)

 The VTEX Minicart app is a block that displays a list of all items added by customers in their minicart.
 Its data is fetched from the Checkout OrderForm API.

 ![Screen Shot 2019-12-18 at 14 06 37](https://user-images.githubusercontent.com/27777263/71111391-19d78b00-21a8-11ea-8e8a-bc6da29aecd6.png)